grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

                   capacityReservationGroupID: {
                     description: 'AKS will associate the specified agent pool with the Capacity Reservation Group.',
                     type: 'string'
+                  },
+                  hostGroupID: {
+                    type: 'string',
+                    title: 'The fully qualified resource ID of the Dedicated Host Group to provision virtual machines from, used only in creation scenario and not allowed to changed once set.',
+                    description: 'This is of the form: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/hostGroups/{hostGroupName}.
+For more information see [Azure dedicated hosts](https://docs.microsoft.com/azure/virtual-machines/dedicated-hosts).'
                   }
                 },
                 description: 'Properties for the container service agent pool profile.'